|

 18650 cells, with room for 21700s.
 Cells not supplied. |

 Charging is via the USB port at the top of the unit.
-The charger on the Mk3 incorporates a balancing circuit - a worthwhile improvement.
+The charger on the Mk3 incorporates a balancing circuit - a worthwhile new feature.

 Gemini RF module